roshankanel/project2Fintech/README.md

 <b>- Chatbot Interface:</b> Finally, OWC includes a chatbot interface powered by OpenAI's text-based language model.
 Users can interact with the chatbot to ask questions or seek any further assistance regarding currency-related topics.

 ## Before you run the application
- - You will find two ipynb files
+ - You will find an ipynb file
-    - FINALPROJECT.ipynb is where we have drawn our conclusion from.
+    - FINALPROJECT.ipynb is where we have drawn our results from
-    - neural_network_try.pynb is for our neural test.
-However, due to insufficient data, we did not draw a conlusion from the model.
  - Make sure you run below
     1. !pip install folium
     2. !pip install xgboost